opendp/opendp/docs/source/api/user-guide/plugins/selecting-grouping-columns.rst

 Privately Selecting Grouping Columns
 ====================================

+This longer example demonstrates how plugins could be used on a real-world problem.

 Imagine you have a tabular dataset with four columns:
 ``date``, ``merchant_postal_code``, ``merch_category`` and ``transaction_type``.
 The data is sparse – not all combinations of these categories are present in the data.